 Companies understand that their avid users and early adopters are very enthusiastic about their product.
-This enthusiasm can sometimes get misdirected in a manner that can inadvertently compromise the beta test.
+However, this enthusiasm can sometimes get misdirected in a manner that can inadvertently compromise the test.

-We know that a majority of our beta testers are would never intentionally violate the non-disclosure agreement (NDA) they signed at the beginning of the test.
+We know that a majority of our Betabounders would never intentionally violate the non-disclosure agreement (NDA) they signed at the beginning of the test.
 However, sometimes testers can get so excited about a product that they cross that line unintentionally.
-Below we list a few ways that we’ve seen testers go a bit beyond where they’re supposed to, so you know where that line is and can protect yourself and the beta test by not crossing it.
+Below we list a few ways that we’ve seen testers go a bit beyond where they’re supposed to, so you know where that line is and can protect yourself and the project by not crossing it.

 Testing out a new streaming device and want to invite your buddies over to test it out with you?
 Think again.
-Your friends don’t understand the importance of NDAs the way you do, so they might not realize that taking pictures or sharing details with others is not okay.
-If those pictures get out, you will be held responsible for what they shared and any repercussions.
+Your friends probably don’t understand the importance of NDAs the way you do, so they might not realize that taking pictures or sharing details with others is not okay.
+If those pictures get out, you will be held responsible for what they shared and face any repercussions that follow.

 How Do I Know Where the Line Is?

-There will always be gray areas when it comes to beta secrecy.
+There will always be gray areas when it comes to testing secrecy.
 If I’m testing a TV, can my family watch it?
-(The answer is yes, by the way.)
+(The answer is probably yes, by the way.)
 Does the NDA ever expire?
 (Yes, but exactly when varies.)
 If you’re ever unsure about something, just ask us.
-Talk to your beta manager or email firstname.lastname@example.org.
+Talk to your test manager or email firstname.lastname@example.org.
 We’re always happy to clarify your responsibilities and make sure you know what’s expected of you.

 Who Can I Tell?